Website E.L. Haynes Public Charter School

 We proactively recruit, intentionally develop, and deeply value all members of our diverse and highly talented staff community.
 Our work environment fosters inclusion and authenticity, supporting all staff to thrive in their roles and maximize their impact on our students.

-Our hiring process consists of an online application, an initial virtual interview, and a final video interview with a performance task or lesson plan demonstration.
+Our hiring process consists of an online application, an initial virtual interview and a final video interview with a lesson plan demonstration.
 Please see more here.

 Spanish speakers and people of color are encouraged to apply.